QubesOS/qubes-doc/UpgradeToR3.0rc1.md

 Upgrading dom0
 --------------

 Be sure to do steps described in this section after *all* your template and standalone VMs got updated as described in the section above.
-Also make sure you haven't shutdown any of: netvm, firewallvm, fedora-18-x64 (or to be more precise: template which your netvm and firewallvm is based on).
+Also make sure you haven't shutdown any of: netvm, firewallvm - you will not be able to start them again.

 1. Open terminal in Dom0.
 E.g. Start-\>System Settings-\>Konsole.
 2. Upgrade the `qubes-release` package to the latest version which brings in new repo definitions and R2 signing keys: